GD-DSir/Habit_Tracker/README.md

   Clicking Button 2 will replace the buttons on the menu pane with 3 new buttons:
   - Button 1: Modify a Habit

-    Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
+    Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names, the return button can be used to return to previous menu.
 Clicking on the name of habit to modify will replace the add function with the modify function.
     Using the edit function on input pane (edit pane):

     The edit pane consists of the following elements: